Gab-23/JASPAR-Web-Service/README.md

 #### _DB_setup module_

 This module contains the **DB_setup** function, which creates the local Database,  in which all the motifs are stored.
-The function requests [data](https://jaspar.elixir.no/download/data/2024/CORE/JASPAR2024_CORE_non-redundant_pfms_jaspar.txt) directly from the JASPAR Database, which provides a .txt file in [JASPAR format](https://jaspar.elixir.no/docs/).
+The function requests data directly from the JASPAR Database, which provides a .txt file in [JASPAR format](https://jaspar.elixir.no/docs/).
 The file is then processed in order to create consistent and correct **Jaspar_elem** objects, stored inside a list.

+The most recent version of this Web Service allows the user to specify the kind of data to request from JASPAR Database.

+**DB_setup** function now needs a parameter to be specified by the user from the command line (**-r** or **-nr**), allowing to select whether or not to retrieve data from the **redundant** or **non-redundant** database

 #### _Objects module_